UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Experiments

-After this post-processing, we can now see from Table~\ref{tab:post-preprocessed-results} that most of the post-processed predictions have been transformed to exactly-matched predictions.
-As a result, we re-evaluate our runs with the transformed predictions and present the results in Table~\ref{tab:post-preprocessed-results}.
-First, it shows that our three runs can achieve higher scores overall as compared to the original predictions-based runs.
-Second, our best run can actually reach the same level of performance as the best participating run (F1: 0.6571 versus 0.6598).
 Although the post-processing alleviates the underestimation of performance, our run is not the best in precision.
 Arguably, the last two rows (example 4-5) in Table~\ref{tab:post-preprocessed-results} are good examples showing that in some cases that our raw predictions contain the ground truths but are taken as false positives despite the post-processing: i.e., TransM helps alleviate the underestimation but not completely eliminate it.
-We present a complete list of unmatched predictions generated by run-1 to enable the community to examine the system's performance openly and critically\footnote{\url{https://github.com/wangcongcong123/ttt/tree/master/covid_event}}.
+We present a complete list of unmatched predictions generated by run-2 or post-run-2 to enable the community to examine the system's performance openly and critically\footnote{\url{https://github.com/wangcongcong123/ttt/tree/master/covid_event}}.